Generalized Virial Identities: Radial Constraints for Solitons, Instantons, and Bounces: Gauge fields

 \subsection{Electroweak sphaleron}

 The electroweak sphaleron illustrates the virial formalism in a system where the Higgs mechanism explicitly breaks scale invariance, introducing fixed length scales absent in the pure Yang-Mills theory.
-In the Standard Model, the sphaleron is the static saddle-point solution at the top of the energy barrier separating topologically distinct vacua, playing a central role in baryon number violation in the early universe~\cite{KlinkhamerManton1984,MatchevVerner2025}.
+In the Standard Model, the sphaleron is the static, unstable saddle-point solution of the classical field equations~\cite{Klinkhamer1984,Manton2019}, situated at the energy barrier separating topologically distinct vacua playing a central role in baryon number violation in the early universe~\cite{KlinkhamerManton1984,MatchevVerner2025}.

 The bosonic sector of the electroweak Lagrangian in the limit $\theta_W \to 0$ is

 where $\Phi$ is the Higgs doublet and $W^a_{\mu\nu}$ is the SU(2) field strength.

 For the spherically symmetric ansatz with gauge profiles $f_A$, $f_B$ and Higgs profiles $H$, $K$~\cite{MatchevVerner2025}, the energy functional becomes